 Secondly, when the scans are rendered, the properties of structural elements can be made known with better quality.
 The sagging or hogging of beams, its slope, curvature, type of wall, and its material etc. properties can be known with certainty.
 This would give the engineers to have an opinion with concrete backing and model accurately.

 Point Cloud Conversion & Modeling: The Final Destination

-Now, the point could that are obtained as inputs to the construction company or a BIM engineers is actually a raw output from the laser scanners like LiDAR or photogrammetry.
-They need conversion to mesh and finally, a data-rich intelligent 3D model that can warehouse engineering, geometrical and technical data for the facility under renovation.
+The point cloud that is obtained as input by the construction company or a BIM engineers is actually a raw output from laser scanners like LiDAR or photogrammetry.
+The raw output is required to be converted to mesh to get a data-rich intelligent 3D model which can warehouse or store engineering, geometrical and technical data for the facility under renovation.

-Meshes are generated using a 3D solid modeling platform in a basic CAD or detailed BIM.
+Meshes are generated using a 3D solid modeling platform in basic CAD or detailed BIM models.
 Additionally, engineers today also use surface reconstruction methods that help in the development of accurate meshes.

-These detailed 3D models warehouse the information right from the ground floor, its interiors, floor above it, to all the way till the coordination of each element and how they interact with each other in the building system.
+These detailed 3D models store the information right from the ground floor, its interiors, floor above it, and all the way till the coordination of each element; and how the elements interact with each other in the building system.

-Catch here is that the value that point could conversion to mesh and finally to the models is unparalleled.
+The value that point could conversion to mesh, and to the models it provides is unparalleled.
 It addresses challenges that go way beyond the typical construction coordination issues.
 It turns a mere collection of point cloud scans into a highly organized information management model which can be leveraged for future use too.